Share your story

 Reunion Committee Volunteer

 Reunion Weekend is a great opportunity to catch up with old friends and to revisit the Law School.
 Become more involved with the weekend by joining your Reunion Class Committee.
 As a committee member, you will participate in conference calls to help encourage your classmates to attend Reunion Weekend.
-If you are interested in serving on your Reunion Committee please contact the Alumni Office at firstname.lastname@example.org or (314) 935-5246.
+If you are interested in serving on your Reunion Committee please email the Alumni Office or phone (314) 935-5246.

 Alternative Dispute Resolution

 Students are encouraged to refine their lawyering skills by participating in Client Counseling Competitions.
 These competitions help students enhance their dispute resolution, interviewing, and counseling skills and they also provide excellent training in valuable lawyering skills and professional values.
 The ADR Program administers the client counseling competitions.
-For more information or to volunteer, please contact Jennifer French at firstname.lastname@example.org or (314) 935-9764.
+For more information or to volunteer, please email Jennifer French or phone (314) 935-9764.

 Moot Court Competition Judge

 Each year, upper-class students can try out for a spot on the award-winning Trial Team.
 As team members, they learn a variety of trial skills—analyzing case files, conducting examinations, and using demonstrative evidence, to name a few.
 Students then apply, practice, and hone these skills in prestigious, full trial competitions.
 You can support WashULaw’s award-winning trial teams by volunteering your time and expertise as a coach or advisor.
-For more information or to volunteer, please contact Jennifer French at firstname.lastname@example.org or (314) 935-9764.
+For more information or to volunteer, please email Jennifer French or phone (314) 935-9764.